Log Off, You’re Not a Fucking Algorithm.

 Just… life.

-You’ll be shocked how rich it feels when it’s not flattened into an IG story.
+And you'll be shocked at how rich it feels when it isn't flattened into an IG story.

 The Ducks and the Tiger.